trishanku-org/heaven/README.md

 from the `controller` data and metadata branches into the `main` data and metadata branches.

 An additional container `gitcd-pr` is also used to continually fetch and merge changes from the `controller` data and metadata branches into the `main` data and metadata branches and push to the upstream Git repository.
-The `gitcd` container already fetches and merge the changes continually from the `main` data and metadata branches into the `controller` data and metadata branches and push to the upstream Git repository.
+The `gitcd` container already fetches and merges the changes continually from the `main` data and metadata branches into the `controller` data and metadata branches and push to the upstream Git repository.
 This completes the circle of coordination.
 The `gitcd` and `gitcd-pr` controllers use their own clones of the upstream Git repository to avoid the synchronisation burden between them which would be required if they shared the same Git repository.